SENSORY EXPLORATION

 WHAT TO EXPLORE WHEN CAMPING

-• The smell of neighboring campsite cooking food
+The smell of the neighboring campsite cooking food

 THE LIST IS ENDLESS!!!
-Soak it all up, be creative with it, and reflect on how it makes your feel!
+Soak it all up, be creative, and reflect on how it makes you feel!
 I hope you experience a sense of grounding and peace with whatever threshold you discover.

 SENSORY DEFINTIONS

-Sensory Integration: The interaction among all of the sensory systems to produce foundational skills of posture, movement, cognitive development, to make adaptive response to physical and social environments.
+Sensory Integration: The interaction among all of the sensory systems to produce foundational skills of posture, movement, cognitive development, and to make adaptive responses to physical and social environments.

 Sensory Modulation: Combines facilitatory and inhibitory messages that act upon sensations being relayed to the brain, promoting the process of central nervous system self-organization.